This is the ultimate guide to finding the perfect new table for your home.

-DIY has obvious limitations: tutorials often make things seem way simpler than they really are and you inevitably spend more than you planned on.
+DIY has obvious limitations: tutorials often make things seem way simpler than they really are, and you inevitably spend more than you planned.
 However, the opportunity to make some truly unique with your own two hands is pretty appealing!

 E. Table Materials